-I will be hosting an all-inclusive 10-day photo workshop at the end of September 2019.
+I will be hosting an all-inclusive 10-day photo workshop again in October 2024.
 I have several spots still open and hope that you can join us.
 Click here for a link to my website page with all of the details.
-2019 Ireland Photography Workshop
+2024 Ireland Photography Workshop

 You can sign up to receive my monthly newsletter which contains the latest images, news and photo tips from Chuck.
 Sign up here.